 Colombia is also facing a growing crisis from the influx of Venezuelans that are leaving their own country as a consequence of an imploding economy, hyper-inflation, poverty, food insecurity, fear of persecution, and insecurity amongst other things.
 In April 2018, Colombia’s immigration officials reported that around 750,000 Venezuelans were present in Colombia.

 The Peer-2-Peer project was invited to visit Colombia by the Humanitarian Coordinator (HC) to look at opportunities to strengthen the humanitarian operation.
 The invitation was extended to the Peer-2-Peer Project before the mixed migration crisis became a significant concern.
 But by the time the mission team deployed to Colombia, the situation in Venezuela had significantly deteriorated, and the mixed migration crisis had evolved into a crisis of a substantial proportion.
 Consequently the Peer-2-Peer mission was requested to look into the situation regarding the conflict driven humanitarian concerns, and the cross-border flow of Venezuelans and other people with protection concerns prior to the scale up of a UNHCR/IOM led mixed migration response.

 The Peer-2-Peer mission team included two core members of the Peer-2-Peer team, and senior representatives from UNHCR, UNDP, the Norwegian Refugee Council (NRC) and Action Contre La Faim (ACF).

 The mission took place in April 2018.
-The mission report and HCT Action Plan are available on request from the Peer-2-Peer Support Project.
 The Humanitarian Coordinator is requested to provide an Update Report on progress against the Action Plan, to the Emergency Relief Coordinator (ERC) at the end of November 2018.